RTEMS/rtems-docs/README.txt

       6  ~~~~~~ Sub-sub-sub-sub-section

 5. For literal output, such as shell commands and code use '::' at the trailing edge of the previous paragraph.
-If the '.. code-block::' with 'c' for C code and 'shell' for shell code and terminal output.
+Use the '.. code-block::' with 'c' for C code and 'shell' for shell code and terminal output.
 If you need line number use: